-ADDENDUM 5.8.2.
-We have given the answer or left it as an exercise when $n \le 6$.
+ADDENDUM 5.8.1.
+We have given the answer or left it as an exercise when $n \leq 6$.
 Most finite spaces with so few points are disjoint unions of (weakly) contractible spaces, but we have seen several more interesting examples.
 I'd like to see the answer for larger n.

-PROBLEM 5.8.3.
+PROBLEM 5.8.2.
 Is there an effective algorithm for computing the homotopy groups of X in low degrees in terms of the increasing chains in X?
-An REU paper of Weng described in §?? elaborated on the computation of the fundamental group by Barmak [5].
+An REU paper of Weng described in §?? elaborated on the computation of the fundamental group Not written yet by Barmak [5].